dylanireland/Xcollections-Standard/README.md

 ***

-Developers should remember to perform due diligence when working with this method, as running the Xcollections software requires the provision of the private key that controls their projects mints.
+Developers should remember to perform due diligence when working with this method, as running the Xcollections software requires the provision of the private key that controls their project's mints.

 ## Metadata